jessicast1897/CA-2_eMail_Spam_Detector_w-NaiveBayes/README.md

 # CA02 – Email Spam Classification using Naive Bayes

 ## Overview
 This project implements an email spam classifier using a supervised machine learning approach based on the Naive Bayes algorithm.
-Emails are classified as Spam (1) or Not Spam (0) using word frequency information extracted from the email text.
+Emails are classified as **Spam (1)** or **Not Spam (0)** using word frequency information extracted from the email text.

-The implementation follows the design and sample code provided for CA02 and includes additional refactoring for clarity and efficiency.
+The implementation follows the design and sample code provided for CA02, with minor refactoring for clarity, efficiency, and organization.

 ---

 ## Dataset Structure
 The dataset is organized into two folders located in the same directory as the notebook:

-./train-mails
-./test-mails
+- `train-mails/`
+- `test-mails/`

 Emails in each folder are randomly mixed.
-Spam emails can be identified by file names that begin with spmsg.
-Non-spam emails follow a numeric naming convention.
+Spam emails can be identified by file names that begin with **`spmsg`**, while non-spam emails follow a numeric naming convention.

 ---

 ## Approach
 The solution uses a **Bag-of-Words** representation to convert emails into numerical feature vectors.

-High-Level Steps:
+High-level steps:
 1. Read and preprocess all training emails.
 2. Remove non-alphabetic tokens and single-character words.
 3. Build a vocabulary using the **3000 most frequent words** from the training set.